-- The entity ID that should be used to identify the Cloudera Manager instance - How the user ID is passed in the SAML authentication response: - As an attribute.
-If so, what identifier is used. - As the NameID. - The method by which the Cloudera Manager role will be established: - From an attribute in the authentication response: - What identifier will be used for the attribute - What values will be passed to indicate each role - From an external script that will be called for each use: - The script takes user ID as \$1 - The script sets an exit code to reflect successful authentication.
-Valid values for the exit codes are between 0 and 127, and a negative value is returned for a failure to authenticate.
-These values are used in Cloudera Manager to map authenticated users to user roles within Cloudera Manager.
+• The entity ID that should be used to identify the Cloudera Manager instance

+- How the user ID is passed in the SAML authentication response:

+- As an attribute.
+If so, what identifier is used.

+- As the NameID.

+- The method by which the Cloudera Manager role will be established:

+- From an attribute in the authentication response:

+- What identifier will be used for the attribute

+- What values will be passed to indicate each role

+- From an external script that will be called for each use:

+- The script takes user ID as \$1

+- The script sets an exit code to reflect successful authentication of the assigned role:

+- 0 Full Administrator

+- 1 Read-Only

+- 2 Limited Operator

+- 3 Operator

+- 4 Configurator

+- 5 Cluster Administrator

+- 6 BDR Administrator

+- 7 Navigator Administrator

+- 8 User Administrator

+- 9 Auditor

+- 10 Key Administrator

+- 11 Dashboard

+and a negative value is returned for a failure to authenticate.